eighty20results/e20r-sequences/README.txt

 == Known Issues ==

-DEBUG is available
+DEBUG
-   Currently disabled, to enable set PMPRO_SEQUENCE_DEBUG to 'true' in pmpro-sequences.php.
+ Currently disabled.
+To enable set PMPRO_SEQUENCE_DEBUG to 'true' in pmpro-sequences.php.
-   A fair bit of data will get dumped into ./sequence_debug_log.txt (located in either website root and/or wp-admin/).
+ A fair bit (understatement) of data which will get dumped into ./sequence_debug_log-[date].txt (located the ./debug/ directory).

 == Frequently Asked Questions ==
+TBD

 = I found a bug in the plugin. =